 The Museum of Art, Architecture and Technology by the river Tejo is not only a contemporary museum with diverse programs, but a new building with an amazing architecture.
 For architecture lovers among you it’s one of the not-to-miss spots.
 Bring your tripod and a ND filter with you so you can take some long exposure shots with people blurred in the foreground or capture the building with the bridge in the background.
 You can spend hours there, so plan enough time.
 Click on the gallery below to enlarge the images.

 Did you like Lisbon so far?
-Stay tuned for the next blog post with other 5 top picks and my favorite restaurants.
+Then find here the next 5 top picks and my favorite restaurants.

 Find out how you can extend your Lisbon weekend with a beach retreat.